puigde/iGO/README.md

 Be the fastest with iGO!
 <br />
 ## What is iGO?
 iGO is a telegram bot that allows you to reach a desired destination in the city of Barcelona in the fastest way possible by car.
-It does so calculating a time parameter that considers the lenght, maximum speed avaliable during the trip and real time traffic congestion, cool innit?
+It does so calculating a time parameter that considers the lenght, maximum speed avaliable during the trip and real time traffic congestion.
+Yes, we know, quite cool 😎

 ---